 (Photo credit: MCW News)

 President Donald Trump (truly one of the strangest phrases in English after “Arnold Schwarzenegger, former governor of California…”) today followed through on a simulacrum of his promised ban on Muslims.
 The executive order prohibits the entry of individuals from Libya, Yemen, Sudan, Somalia, Iraq, Syria and Iran.
 (Updated: a judge has recently issued a stay of sorts, so how this legally shakes out remains to be seen.
 Perhaps the American system, in Van Winklian manner, will shake itself out of the eight year hazy stupor when it comes to executive power and privilege.)

 It’s the inclusion of Iran that seems strange.
 After all Iran is a Shi’a country, and America’s terror problem is predominated by Sunni militants; Daesh, al-Nusra Front, Islamic Jihad, al-Shabab and most obviously al-Qa’ida.
-After all, Saudi Arabia and Egypt aren’t on that list even though that’s exactly where the 9/11 hijackers came from.
+Additionally, Saudi Arabia and Egypt aren’t on that list even though that’s exactly where the 9/11 hijackers came from.
 The old joke is that every jihadist organization has Egyptian brains and Saudi muscle.
 Naturally, the Islamic Republic is quite miffed at the whole affair.
 The Persian inclusion has created an odd ad hoc coalition of the confused.
 The glasses pushers over at Vox are vexed;

 Including Iran makes even less sense.
 The only terrorist attack an Iranian has tried to carry out in the US was a bizarre foiled plot to assassinate the Saudi ambassador as he dined at an upscale restaurant in Washington, DC, in 2011.

 Over at Twitter there’s a shared sentiment between paleoconservatives and a menagerie of leftists who are outraged at Iran’s placement on the list.
 Isn’t the whole thing just an Iranian obsession?
 Isn’t Iran a natural ally in the fight against Daesh?
 The common assumption here is that Iran is not any kind of threat to U.S. security.
 On face value this seems to make sense.
 Iran is a Shi’a country that is violently opposed to Sunni militancy.
 The main terror threat to the United States is composed of various Sunni organizations.
 Ergo, it’s unthinkable we would punish such an potential friend.